-III Industry-level evidence
+V Industry-level evidence

 So far, our results suggest that M&As are associated with occupational changes that result in changes in labor demand and increases in wage inequality within firms.
-The fact that these results are estimated using a small sample of publicly-listed M&As raises the question as to whether the observed patterns are unique to this sample.
-On the contrary, if our intuition is correct, we should observe the same changes taking place on aggregate affecting occupational and wage outcomes within M&A impacted industries.
+If our intuition is correct, we should observe the same changes taking place on aggregate affecting occupational and wage outcomes within M&A impacted industries.
 To answer this question and examine whether our channel is relevant at the macro level, we next turn to examining whether the same labor market changes occur at the industry level.
 In the Appendix, we repeat the analysis at the industry-local labor market level instead, where labor markets are proxied by commuting zones.